The Museum For Islamic Art guide in Jerusalem presents various Islamic art findings from different periods and places.

 In the more than four decades of its existence, the museum has earned a reputation as the home of one of the most important collections of Islamic art in the world, and the only one of its kind in Israel.
 The permanent display gives a broad view of, and a deep insight into, the artistic treasures of the Muslim world that extended over Egypt, Syria, Iraq, Iran, Turkey, Afghanistan and India, and west as far as Spain.
 These treasures – ancient pages of the Qur’an; utilitarian items of pottery, metal, and glass; and luxury items such as jewelry, ornaments, and rugs – reflect the wealth of forms and styles that characterize Islamic art.

-The museum houses Islamic pottery, textiles, jewelry, ritual objects, other Islamic cultural artifacts and watches collection.
-And I heard the story about the watches burglary (we will reach it later in this post) in the news and wanted to see them.
-But we traveled with our daughter (she is in the first grade).
-And the reason we decided to visit this museum is the extra activities and workshops for kids that are held there.
+The museum houses Islamic pottery, textiles, jewelry, ritual objects, other Islamic cultural artifacts, and a watches collection.
+And I heard the story about the watch’s burglary (we will reach it later) in the news and wanted to see them.
+But we traveled with our daughter (she was in the first grade).
+And we decided to visit this museum because of the extra activities and workshops for kids.
 Unfortunately, we have not found anything specific on the website, but we decided to visit it anyway.

 A private family tour of the permanent exhibits is available – and recommended.
 (Reservation is required.)
 Also, over the holidays and during school vacations, you are invited to take part in activities at the museum, including a high-quality children’s stage performance.

 Here are the contact details of the tour coordinator: 02-5358716, firstname.lastname@example.org